I Want to Be a Student Trustee

 - Your video must be completed in a single take, with no additional editing (i.e. text or animation)

-- You must also include a script of what is said in the video, to assist with the creation of subtitles for your video (As either a Google Doc or Word Document)
+- You must also include a script of what is said in the video, to assist with the creation of subtitles for your video (either as a Google Doc or Word Document)

 If you need assistance with your application, please contact student-trustees@wrdsb.ca